-I recently looked up the Latin phrase “carpe diem” on a whim; mostly because my children study Latin and I’ve gotten curious about Latin-derived phrases that we frequently use in English.
+I once looked up the Latin phrase “carpe diem” on a whim; mostly because my children study Latin and I’ve gotten curious about Latin-derived phrases that we frequently use in English.
 It does mean “seize the day,” but it’s more than that.
 Instead of a militaristic grabbing, it’s more of a “grasp the joys of each day” or savor each day.

 In writing this blog, that is what is in the back of my mind.
 I’ve never had difficulty finding things to delight in through my days.
 That doesn’t mean each day is perfect or rosy or that I don’t go through periods where things are dark and heavy.
 I definitely have bad days and depressing seasons.
 Everyone does.